63 Notable alumni of

 -

-Christopher Todd Massey is a former American football long snapper.
-He was drafted by the St. Louis Rams in the seventh round of the 2002 NFL Draft.
+Christopher Todd Massey is an American former professional football long snapper.
+He was selected by the St. Louis Rams in the seventh round of the 2002 NFL draft.
 He played college football at Marshall University.
 He has also played for the Carolina Panthers and Chicago Bears.

 -